ookiineko/anime-transcription/README.md

 ## Feedbacks

 we need your help with suggestions, ideas, pointers. for now, you can reach out on github via Issues or Discussions

+## License

+unless further clarified, the transcription works inside this repository are provided you FOR FREE in the Public Domain, and is sorely intended for Japanese learners; not to use them for any other purposes; the original anime content and dialogue remain the property of their respective copyright holders, if you are the copyright holder, you can contact me for removal using email; donations are not accepted